davidgiga1993/libgdx/README.md

 In this fork all input events are directly passed to the listeners from the OS input thread.
 Therefore you need to make sure your application can properly handle inputs from a non rendering thread.

-It is now also possible to change the input processing implementation from without your application - no need to rebuild libgdx.
+It is now also possible to change the input processing implementation from within your application - no need to rebuild libgdx.

 # Fixes
 ## Android 6.0